sethshober/learnJS/final/types.md

 ######Undefined

-Undefined A value is undefined if it has been declared but not been defined a value or has been explicitly set to the value ‘undefined’.
+A value is undefined if it has been declared but not been defined a value or has been explicitly set to the value ‘undefined’.
 Undefined is an actual type of itself.

 ```
 var x;